situx/samian-lod/_pages/doc.md

 {% include figure image_path="/assets/images/Samian_Workflow.png" %}

 The Data used for the Linked Open Samian Ware-Project stems from multiple resources (e.g. Corpus Vasorum Arretinorum, User Entries of the Samian Research-Community), resulting in a partly normalised database.
-To counter this issue we included several steps from the original Samian Research Database to our finished LOD result.
+To deal this issue we included several steps from the original Samian Research Database to our finished LOD result.
 Several steps (especially the cfm-scripts) were necessary in order to normalise our source data and transform it into RDF:

-**curate** entries in the Samian Research Database, stored in a PostgreSQL database
+**curate** entries in the Samian Research Database (PostgreSQL)

 **create** database views from the original database tables via ColdFusion/SQL